 This feature allows you to program the level of sound that will cause the 1800 to respond to an alarm and dial out.

-It may be useful to desensitize the 1800 to sound if it is installed in an area with a relatively high noise level, or where a loud noise occurs frequently but is not associated with an alarm.
-In some applications, it may be desireable to increase sound sensitivity to low Sound Levels.
-The sensitivity setting (calibration) for sound alarm monitoring ranges from 1 to 255.
+This applies only to the (optional) external microphone.
+It may be useful to desensitize the 1800 to sound if installed in an area with a relatively high noise level, or where a loud noise occurs frequently but is not associated with an alarm.
+In some applications, it may be desirable to increase sound sensitivity to low sound levels.
+The sensitivity setting (calibration) for Sound Alarm monitoring ranges from 1 to 160.
 A value of 1 makes the microphone the MOST sensitive to changes in sound.

-The value 255 makes the microphone the LEAST sensitive to sound.
+The value 160 makes the microphone the LEAST sensitive to sound.
 The default value is 32.